JuanCS96/IMUcap/README.md

       </tr>
       <tr>
           <th><img src="https://github.com/JuanCS96/MOCAPocket/blob/main/images/second.jpg" style="height: 75%; width:75%;"/></th>
-          <th><p align="justify"> Once seven sensors connected, go to the second screen, press on Edit and enter a recording file name and the subject height.
-File Name can be change at any time, but subject height can                only be modified before calibration. <br><br> Next press on Start to calibrate the model.
+          <th><p align="justify"> Once seven sensors connected, go to the second screen, tap on Edit ✏️ and enter a recording file name and the subject height.
+File Name can be change at any time, but subject height can                only be modified before calibration. <br><br> Next, press on Start to calibrate the model.
 You can choose calibrate sensors before the model.
-Sensor´s calibration just check drift in sensor orientation, so                  it is recommended to get more reliable kinematics measurements. <br><br> Model calibration has two phases.
+Sensor´s calibration just check drift in sensor orientation, so                  it is recommended to get more reliable kinematic measurements. <br><br> Model calibration has two phases.
 First, static calibration (5 seconds).
 Second, dynamic calibration (10 seconds).
 To get better                     dynamic calibration results, subject must walk straight. </p>
           </th>
       </tr>
       <tr>